Episode353/wwg24/README.txt

 		(https://github.com/Brandt-J/GodotServerBrowser)

 Bugs to fix:
+	- Whatever name the current player has, all players have it above their head
+	- Make healt and mana respawn
+	- Sound
+	- Dont make escape close the game
+	- Viewmodel (floating gun)
 	- Older computers have an error and require starting the game in opengl 3, which will cause issues
 	- some computers are unable to join / host a game due to networking issues
 	- Awkward stuttery movement when walking close to wall